Risk Manager FAQ

 From the alert’s detail page, you can either issue a refund for the transaction, block the card that was used for completing the transaction, or dismiss the alert.

-Once you navigate back to the Unread section in the Alerts tab, any alerts you have opened will be moved to the Read section.
-If you selected dismiss alert when viewing an alert, that alert will be moved to the Dismissed section.
+Once you navigate back to the Alerts table, any alerts you have opened will show as plaintext.
+If you selected dismiss alert when viewing an alert, that alert will be italicized.
+You can choose to view unread, read, or dismissed alerts using the filters at the top of the alerts table.

 What happens when I dismiss a risk alert?

-Dismissing an alert moves it to the Dismissed section of the Alerts tab.
+Dismissing an alert causes it to be filtered.
 No action is taken to affect the payment status, and the buyer is not notified that there was an alert on their payment.
+You can view your dismissed alerts by filtering for them within the table.

 What happens when I block a payment card?